ktrnka/mlops_example_dvc/README.md

 # Concerns

-- Any limitations from Github actions?
-Max size of downloaded resources like word vectors?
+- Max size of downloaded resources like word vectors on github actions?
 - What's the max size Docker image for Heroku?

 # Known limitations